Constraints on $f(T)$ Gravity from Solar Neutrino Conversion: Numerical Results

 It is predicted that the torsion-induced effects might be considerable for this case, i.e., for $^8$B neutrinos with energy of around $\sim 10$ MeV, as they have intersections with the standard matter effects (gray bands with $1\sigma$ C.L. in Figs.{\ref{fig3}} and \ref{fig4}).
 In a similar manner, the probability that an electron-neutrino will change its flavor to muon-neutrino during propagation is described by

-The observed solar neutrino deficit—a lower-than-expected detection of electron-neutrinos from the Sun— was solved by the discovery of neutrino oscillations.
+The observed solar neutrino deficit—a lower-than-expected detection of electron -neutrinos from the Sun— was solved by the discovery of neutrino oscillations.
 This process allows neutrinos to change flavors during their journey to Earth, diminishing the number that remain as electron-neutrinos.

 $\blacksquare$ $\cos 2\theta < \frac{2\hat{E}_\nu V(r_0)}{\Delta \hat{m}^2}$: For higher-energy neutrinos, they can cross the resonance region.
 The $\nu_e$ survival probability is approximately $P_{ee} \simeq 0.33$ for this situation.